Biextensions, bimonoidal functors, multilinear functor calculus, and categorical rings: Some lemmas on symmetric braidings

 commutes if and only if the braiding $c$ is symmetric. \end{lemma} \begin{proof} The naturally occurring diagram relating $c_{x\otimes z,y\otimes w}$ to $c_{x,y}\otimes c_{z,w}$ is

 which is valid with respect to any braiding.
 This is equal to the diagram in the statement if and only if $c_{y,z}$ is the inverse of $c_{z,y}$. \end{proof} \begin{lemma} Let $(\cat{C},\otimes,c)$ be a strictly associative braided monoidal category.
-The following diagram
+If the braiding $c$ is symmetric, the following diagram